seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Who find in my exile the want of breeding,
 The certainty of this hard life; aye hopeless
 To have the courtesy your cradle promised,
-But to be still hot summer’s tamings and
+But to be still hot summer's tamings and
 The shrinking slaves of winter.

 **GUIDERIUS**
 Pray, sir, to the army: I and my brother are not known; yourself
-So out of thought, and thereto so o’ergrown,
+So out of thought, and thereto so o'ergrown,
-Cannot be question’d.
+Cannot be question'd.

 **ARVIRAGUS**
 By this sun that shines,
-I’ll thither: what thing is it that I never
+I'll thither: what thing is it that I never
-Did see man die! scarce ever look’d on blood,
+Did see man die! scarce ever look'd on blood,
 But that of coward hares, hot goats, and venison!
 Never bestrid a horse, save one that had
-A rider like myself, who ne’er wore rowel
+A rider like myself, who ne'er wore rowel
 Nor iron on his heel!
 I am ashamed
 To look upon the holy sun, to have
 The benefit of his blest beams, remaining
 So long a poor unknown.

 **GUIDERIUS**
-By heavens, I’ll go:
+By heavens, I'll go:
 If you will bless me, sir, and give me leave,
-I’ll take the better care, but if you will not,
+I'll take the better care, but if you will not,
 The hazard therefore due fall on me by
 The hands of Romans!